TomasHubelbauer/csfd-digest/README.md

 Fix 3D animation perspective for the tile shake on mobile or remove it if weird.

 Render the movie popup by loading the movie file when opened in both versions.

-Figure out why serving `_.json` fails in GitHub Pages for both the old and the new apps.